mmamaev/mmamaev.github.io/_posts/2018-10-21-British-Rail-Overview.md

 Time and length of travel
 -------------------------

-Try avoiding rush hours when masses commute to or from work, especially in the morning.
+It is almost imperative to avoid rush hours (7 to 9:30, 16:30 to 19), especially on the routes going into or out of large cities.
 In the case of Britain, this cliché advice is bolstered by an explicit economic incentive: tickets are cheaper if you set off after 9 AM.

-On working days, traveling from London in the morning and returning in the afternoon is an anti-pattern, so the train should not be crowded.
-However, at weekend it is vice versa.
+On working days, traveling from London (or another large city) in the morning and returning in the afternoon is an anti-pattern, so the train should not be crowded.

+At weekend the pattern reverses.
+People tend to fill outward trains after 10 am.
+The masses return in the evening.

+Avoid trains serving large sport events or festivals.

+If you get unlucky with the train timing, the experience can turn really awful.
+I have seen people having trouble to squeeze themselves into a train, let alone finding a seat.
+Plan carefully.

 It is unlikely that even your longest journey takes more than four and a half hours.
 For your reference, I've made a map which shows travel times from London to other cities by fastest train.